Sinchiguano/Algorithmic-Toolbox/README.md

-# Algorithmic-Toolbox and Sorting Algorithms in STL in C++!!!
+# Algorithmic-Toolbox and Sorting Algorithms with STL in C++!!!

 The repository covers basic algorithmic techniques and ideas for computational problems arising frequently in practical applications: sorting and searching, divide and conquer, greedy algorithms, dynamic programming, and many others.
 You will also find in this repository an example of how to sort and search data, how to break a large problem into pieces and solve them recursively, Everything is going to be done in c++...